 - Is purchasing a business during the pandemic, wise?

 To answer these questions a buyer must carefully analyse that business sector.
-As a general statement those businesses associated with hospitality such as – restaurants, cafes and hotels have been hard hit by lockdowns.
+As a general statement, those businesses associated with hospitality such as – restaurants, cafes and hotels, have been hard hit by lockdowns.

 But not all.

 Those businesses that have been able to reposition from face-to-face contact to alternative methods of customer engagement such as to online offerings have survived.
 However, we have also seen businesses in strategic locations continue to thrive.
 For example, some cafes we act for which are in locations where people now do their daily walk are thriving.
 Anecdotally delivery services, logistics and meal preparation businesses are thriving.
-Likewise, fitness equipment companies garden suppliers are also doing well.
+Likewise, fitness equipment companies and garden suppliers are also doing well.
 Read about covid-proof business models here.

 However buyers need to be cautious and not look at just the headline number.
 The boom in some of these businesses may well not continue once things get back to a normal.
-For example, will people still want food delivery when they have the option to dine out or will they revert to previous habits of dining out?
+For example, will people still want food delivery when they have the option to dine out?
+Or will they revert to previous habits of dining out?
 Businesses which sell products, memberships or services to help people through boredom might not necessarily be front-of-mind for consumers once lockdowns lift.
 In particular, when live, interaction freedoms return, online puzzles and collectibles may not hold the same appeal.